Amarjeetydv/Amarjeetydv/README.md

 I'm an MCA student at Lovely Professional University, currently at a CGPA of 8.80/10, graduating 2027.
 I build full stack web applications with a backend-heavy focus — REST APIs, authentication, and database design — and I'm putting equal effort into DSA and system design as I prep for software engineer roles.

-Outside of coursework, I recently filed a patent through LPU's IPR Cell for a motion-based smart electricity saver for hostel rooms, and I serve as a Class Representative for one of my subjects.
+Outside of coursework, I recently filed a patent through LPU's IPR Cell for a motion-based smart electricity saver for hostel rooms, and I serve as a Class Representative during my 1st and 2nd Semester of MCA.

 Portfolio with project details and write-ups: **[amarjeet-portfolio-blue.vercel.app](https://amarjeet-portfolio-blue.vercel.app/)**